Dynom/TySug/README.md

 ### Using a different algorithm
-if you want to use a different algorithm, simply wrap your algorithm in a `finder.AlgWrapper` compatible type and pass it as argument to the Finder.
+if you want to use a different algorithm, simply wrap your algorithm in a `finder.Algorithm` compatible type and pass it as argument to the Finder.
 You can find inspiration in the unit-tests / examples.

 Possible considerations: